RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

 other customers start to grumble, so a store clerk comes over to talk to the student.
 "Excuse me, this is the express lane."
 "I know that," the student snaps.
 The clerk snaps back, "Then are you a Harvard student who can't count, or an MIT student who can't read?"

-## Nerdy Romantic Lines

-- "You're the other parameter in my partition function.
-You normalize my life."

-- "I love staying up all night, passing messages with you till our beliefs converge"

-- "Nothing can d-separate us because we're connected"